b3yan/DSE-210/README.md

-# DSE-210 DSE 210 Probability and Statistics in Python
+# DSE-210 Probability and Statistics in Python